Fairfield Hand Clinic (SW Sydney Hand Centre)

 After hours, patients with urgent problems will be directed to either Fairfield or Liverpool ED for review.

-Kindly note, patients cannot be seen in the Hand Centre without a prior phone call.
+Kindly note, patients cannot be seen in the Hand Centre without a prior phone call and a confirmed appointment.

-Patients with elective, non-trauma related problems, are seen through the rooms of the VMO's affiliated with the Unit:
+Patients with elective, non-trauma related problems, are seen through the rooms of the VMO surgeons associated with the Unit: